hybrezz54/twiter/README.md

 # twiter
 A Twiter clone made for a class assignment made with the Bulma CSS framework and using the jQuery and Axios libraries.
+The clone is able to create and reply to tweets, see replies, like and retweet, and delete and edit your own tweets.

 ## Screenshots
 ### Landing Page